 South America, labeled ‘America,’ connects with North America/Asia.

 21. Sebastian Munster, German.
 1545

-This is the first map to use the name ‘Pacific Ocean,’ which is the name Ferdinand Magellan gave it after sailing across it in 1520.
+This is the first map to use the name ‘Pacific Ocean.’
+Ferdinand Magellan named this ocean after sailing across it in 1520.

 As a novelty, North America has been split into three: Florida, New France, and Terra Nova.